ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var availableResolutions: Swift.String?
 ```

-The available resolutions of the video
+A comma-separated list of resolutions available for the video.

 - Remark: Generated from `#/components/schemas/VideoModel/availableResolutions`.